Starcounter/Docs/guides/typed-json/README.md

 * [Callback Methods](/guides/typed-json/callback-methods) describes the use of callback methods for certain actions on the Typed JSON objects.

-* [Responding With JSON](/guides/typed-json/responding-with-json) and [Accepting JSON in Requests](/guides/typed-json/accepting-JSON-in-requests) describes how to send and receive Typed JSON objects with HTTP.
+* [Responding With JSON](/guides/typed-json/responding-with-json) and [Accepting JSON in Requests](/guides/typed-json/accepting-JSON-in-requests) describes how to send and receive Typed JSON objects using HTTP.

 * [Primitive Arrays and Single Value Types](/guides/typed-json/primitive-arrays-and-single-value-types) and [Typed JSON Internals](/guides/typed-json/typed-json-internals) covers topics that, in most cases, are not practically applicable but can still be useful in some niche cases.